cran/rlist/README.md

 [![Build Status](https://travis-ci.org/renkun-ken/rlist.png?branch=master)](https://travis-ci.org/renkun-ken/rlist)

 rlist is a set of tools for working with list objects.
-It has two main goals:

-- Make it easier to work with lists
-- Capitalize the ability that lists store non-relational data
-- Perform a wide range of functions on non-relational data stored in lists
+Its goal is to make it easier to work with lists by providing a wide range of functions on non-tabular data stored in them.

+Currently, this package supports list filtering, mapping, grouping, sorting, updating, searching, file input/output, and many other functions.
+It implements collection pipeline and strongly recommends functional programming style in list operations.

 [Release notes](https://github.com/renkun-ken/rlist/releases)

 ## Installation

-You can install the lastest released version from [CRAN](http://cran.r-project.org/web/packages/rlist/) with
+You can install the latest released version from [CRAN](http://cran.r-project.org/web/packages/rlist/) with

 ```r
 install.packages("rlist")